 Libya is set to make a fresh start following the fall of the Gaddafi regime.
-The fighting has left deep wounds in Libyan society.
-At the same time, however, the country has to rebuild its state structures.
+The fighting has left deep wounds in Libyan society, and at the same time the country has to rebuild its state structures.
 Germany provided assistance in this critical situation by making available rapid humanitarian aid, and it is supporting state-building as part of the international community’s efforts.

 Assistance in rebuilding state structures

 Germany is actively helping Libya to rebuild state structures.
 Under the aegis of the United Nations, the international community has offered Libya specialized support and guidance in the reconstruction process.
 Germany has seconded experts to these missions.
 In addition, Germany is fostering the establishment of a civil society in Libya through targeted projects – for example, promoting new media or providing constitutional advice.

 Humanitarian aid and the disposal of weapons